opensciencegrid/user-school-2019/docs/materials/day3/part2-ex3-docker.md

 -------------------

 1. Make a copy of your submit file from the [previous Python exercise](/materials/day2/part4-ex1-python-built.md).
-1. Add the following three lines to the submit file or modify existing lines to match the lines below:
+1. Add the following lines to the submit file or modify existing lines to match the lines below:

 		:::file
 		universe = docker